labgem/PPanGGOLiN/docs/user/PangenomeAnalyses/pangenomeCluster.md

 #### Specify the representative gene

-It's possible to indicate which gene is the representative gene by adding a column between the gene family name.
+It's possible to indicate which gene is the representative gene by adding a third column.

-Here is a minimal example of your clustering file:
+Here is a minimal example of your clustering file with the third column being the representative gene:

 ```
-Family_A    Gene_2  Gene_1
+Family_A    Gene_1  Gene_2
 Family_A    Gene_2  Gene_2
-Family_A    Gene_2  Gene_3
+Family_A    Gene_3  Gene_2
+Family_B    Gene_4  Gene_4
 Family_B    Gene_5  Gene_4
-Family_B    Gene_5  Gene_5
 Family_C    Gene_6  Gene_6
 ```